Please check in at the Membership Center. Your membership card is valuable and important. Please show it every time you enter the Y.

-Please stop by, or call, to update any changes with your personal information.
+Please stop by, or call, to update any changes to your personal information.
 Make sure we have your email address so we can keep you updated on all our program and events.

 All members may bring a guest to the YMCA.
 Guests must check in and provide photo identification.
 All guests must be accompanied by a Rockland County YMCA member and a $5 guest fee is required.